canonical-ols/snapstore-snap-docs/en/https.md

     snap-proxy config proxy.domain

-This name will be the subject or one of the alternative names on the certificate.
+This name will be the subject and/or one of the alternative names on the certificate.

 How to obtain the certificate/key pair is out of scope of this document.